briesossa/Major1/README.md

 ## Known Bugs / Problems
 - Function call `counting_leading_zeros()` in `major.c` should be corrected to `count_leading_zeros()` to match the function prototype in `clz.c`.
-- All other functionality compiles and works correctly on CELL machines using `
+- All other functionality compiles and works correctly on CELL machines using gcc -wall.